automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 input.buffer.set portname, []
 ```

-or based on your conditions (in this case, keeping only ips with data type):
+Or based on your conditions (in this case, keeping only ips with data type):

 ```coffeescript
 input.buffer.filter portname, (ip) -> ip.type is 'data'